Atalaia/Date-Countdown-App/README.md

 # Date-Countdown-App
-An application that allows you to create events, save these events and calculates countdown until the date of these event.
+An application that allows you to create events, save these events and calculates countdown until the date of these events.

 BACK technologies used in this application: NodeJS, Express, Mongoose, MongoDB to build a CRUD API.